nhanb/gorts/README.md

 Proper packaging is not planned because I only develop on Linux and stream on Windows.
 If you want to contribute then I'm happy to give pointers though.

-## macOS or any other unix-like

-Unplanned but I'm open to paid work.

 # I got a virus warning?